 One of the most famous Chinese New Year Traditions is giving red packets.
 By giving Ang Pao or Ong Bao or red envelope/red packets with NEW money to children, elders are hoping to pass on a year of good fortune and blessings.
 It’s not important how much money you put in but the envelope and the money have to be new.
 Don’t use white envelopes, as they are used in funerals only.

-Here’s a new Ang Pao I got with a pig design as Chinese New Year 2019 is the year of the pig in the Chinese Zodiac.
-The Chinese Zodiac runs in a 12-year cycle represented by 12 animal signs.
-Each animal has its own characteristic, people born during the year of the pig are said to be very realistic.
-Others may be all talk and no action – pigs are the opposite.
+Here’s an Ang Pao with a pig design from the last Chinese New Year.
+The Chinese Zodiac runs in a 12-year cycle represented by 12 animal signs and this 2020, it’s the year of the rat.
+Each animal has its own characteristic, people born during the year of the rat are believed to be very industrious and thrifty, diligent and positive.
+My dad is born during the year of the rat, I know he is industrious, not sure about thrifty, haha.

 CLEANING AND PUTTING CHINESE NEW YEAR DECORATIONS